andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/datacamp/awesome) - A list of tools and resources we love.
 - [awesome-hive](https://github.com/dharmeshkakadia/awesome-hive) - Everything about Apache Hive that is awesome .
 - [Awesome-Indiehackers-SaaS-Books](https://github.com/dongyubin/Awesome-Indiehackers-SaaS-Books) - 2026年4月更新，什么值得读，收集整理最全出海、赚钱、理财、副业、一人公司SAAS、书籍及指南教程.
-- [awesome-solidity-deployments](https://github.com/drinkius/awesome-solidity-deployments) - An open list of verified deployments of common tools and libraries across EVM chains.
 - [awesome-embeddings](https://github.com/eifuentes/awesome-embeddings) - 🪁A curated list of awesome resources around entity embeddings.
 - [awesome-autoware](https://github.com/evshary/awesome-autoware) - A curated list of the awesome projects in Autoware!.
 - [starred](https://github.com/fluteds/starred) - All my starred repos in an awesome list format that automatically updates my stars, project descriptions and names daily via workflow and sorted in the project's language order.